CrumrineCoder/TabletopCoordinationApp/README.md

 * User Story: Changed bar to tabletop because I'm not 21.
 * User Story: I can view the Yelp article for the Yelp articles
 * User Story: I can get the basic info just from this website alone.
+* Use Story:  The user can click a button to check stores nearest them by IP with the Geolocation API

 ## Built With